nruengener/button-pusher/README.md

 The button pusher is a (very early) prototype of a robotic arm, which recognizes and pushes a desired elevator button with the help of AI methods.
 There are two separate folders, one for the firmware of the used robot arm written in C/C++ and the other for the logic of the main controller written in Python.

+Details on motivation, conception and implementation can be found in the [elaboration](Ausarbeitung.pdf) (only german version available).

 *Read this in other languages: [Deutsch](README_DE.md), [English](README.md).*

 ## Introduction (Motivation)